 Christel Heydemann named as first female CEO of telecoms group Orange

-PARIS, Jan 28 (Reuters) - Orange ORAN.PA, France's biggest telecoms operator, on Friday named Christel Heydemann as its new chief executive, making her the first woman to lead the former monopoly amid a revamp of its governance, Orange's outgoing CEO tweeted on Friday.
+PARIS, Jan 28 (Reuters) - Orange ORAN.PA, France's biggest telecoms operator, on Friday named Christel Heydemann its new chief executive, making her the first woman to lead the former monopoly amid a revamp of its governance.

-Heydemann will move to Orange from French electric equipment group Schneider Electric SCHN.PA.

 The 47-year old Heydemann, a former graduate of France's elite engineering school Polytechnique, will replace Stephane Richard at the helm of the state-controlled group after a court convicted him of complicity of misuse of public funds.